- 3 days ago

 A fad is something that comes along quickly, everybody goes crazy about and is short lived.
 That means it’s simply not sustainable and is not the sort of thing we should be looking at for our health.
 If we follow the latest fad just to be trendy or fashionable, then more than likely we will be doing ourselves more harm than good.
 If we want lasting results, it’s really got to be about our inner health, peace, and healing and fads don’t offer that.

-To be fad proof we need to follow things that have been around for a very long time and have stood the test of time.
+To be fad proof we need to follow things that have been around for a very long time and have stood the test of time and integrate knowledge from modern research.

 The Most Common Diet Mistakes